ictd-wiki/www-ARCHIVED-230413/README.md

 This will start a Docker container running the wiki.
 You can access it at [http://localhost:4567](http://localhost:4567).

 Use the interface to edit the wiki.
 When you're done, commit your changes and push to GitHub.

+The Wiki is hosted on a dedicated server running Caddy and Docker.